mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-10-28-aspdotnet-core-windows-authentication.md

 ## Hosting Options

- - IIS (Express) + Kestrel: Windows authentication is configured in IIS (Express).
+ - IIS + Kestrel: Windows authentication is configured in IIS (or `Properties\launchSettings.json` when debugging with Visual Studio and IIS Express).
  - WebListener: Windows authentication is configured in web host builder programmatically.

 At the time of writing, windows authentication only works when the server is hosted on the Windows platform (IIS and WebListener are Windows-only).

+Take a look at [ASP.NET Core 1.0 Hosting]({% post_url 2016-10-29-aspdotnet-core-hosting %}) for setting up either hosting option.

 Sources:

  - <https://docs.asp.net/en/latest/fundamentals/servers.html>

-## WebListener
+### WebListener

-Install Microsoft.AspNetCore.Server.WebListener from NuGet

-Program.cs: add `UseWebListener` as below:
+When using WebListener, you need to set up the authentication scheme in WebListener options in `Program.cs`:

 {% highlight c# %}
 using System.IO;